jenkins-x-plugins/jx-test-collector/README.md

 ## jx-test-collector

-`jx-test-collector` is a simple tool to collect remote test logs
+`jx-test-collector` is a simple tool to collect remote test logs while masking secrets